Snapshots of Our Story

 God has done wonderful things at Ruach Israel.
 In 1981 there were two children in the congregation.
 Now, over 40 children and teens attend.
 Our budget in the earliest days was about $10,000.
 Now, it’s twenty times that amount.
 Back then a youthful Rich Nichol was the sole clergy person.
-Now we are privileged to have full-time Associate Rabbi Nathan on our team.
+Now Rabbi Rich has moved onto become Rabbi Emeritus while Rabbi Nathan leads the congregation as Senior Rabbi.

 Early on, we were completely ignored by the Jewish community, general community and churches.
 Now, we are deeply involved in all three and interact with many people in Boston and internationally.
 There is excitement in the air, as we are still at the beginning of our impact on the lives we touch.